sestaton/Pairfq/README.md

         -h|help           :       Print a usage statement.
         -m|man            :       Print the full documentation.

-Running the command `perl pairfq.pl -m` will print the full documentation.
+Running the command `pairfq -m` will print the full documentation.

 **EXPECTED FORMATS**